teo666/Universal-Motor-Controller/README.md

 # Configuration

 With 1.0.1 version UMC comes with dynamic PID parameter change.
-Basically UMC can change its PID parameter in relation to its speed, in fact some parameters that fit correctly at a fixed speed can be wrong at lower or higher speed, making UMC non-reactive or causing rotation spikes.
+Basically UMC can change its PID parameter in relation to motor speed, in fact some parameters that work correctly at a fixed speed can be wrong at lower or higher speed, making UMC non-reactive or causing rotation spikes.
-To achive this gol the constructor of PID library take extra parameters, such as a function, that it is called inside *compute()* PID function to get the correct PID parameters.
+To achive this gol the constructor of PID library take extra parameters, such as a function, that it is called inside `compute()` PID function to get the correct PID parameters.
-That function is named **search** and it is placed inside ***configuration.h*** file.
-You have to customize *search* function to satisfy your preferences.
+That function is named `search` and it is placed inside `configuration.h` file.
+You have to customize `search` function to satisfy your preferences.
-The signature of *search* function is the following
+The signature of `search` function is the following
 ``` c++
 CoefficientPtr search() {
     ...
 }
 ```
-it must return a *CoefficientPtr* that is define in PID_ASYNC.h as
+it must return a `CoefficientPtr` that is define in `PID_ASYNC.h` as
 ``` c++
 typedef struct _coefficient {
   double Kp;